David Earl (actor): The Brian Gittins Show

 A live radio show hosted on Spreaker from 2012-2017, where Brian played the role of 'the worst radio presenter in the world'.
 Callers would Skype in from around the world, and these included David Edwards and Charles Petrescu.

 Brian Gittins and Friends

 Brian, David Edwards and Charles Petrescu have a chat with various comedians.
 It started in 2016, with guests including John Kearns, Lolly Adefope, and Scroobius Pip.

 Gossipmongers

-In 2019, David Earl, Joe Wilkinson and Poppy Hillstead began a podcast called Gossipmongers, a weekly podcast where listeners send in unsubstantiated rumours.
+In 2019, David Earl, Joe Wilkinson and Poppy Hillstead began a podcast called Gossipmongers, a weekly podcast to which listeners send in unsubstantiated rumours.
 At the end of each episode they choose their favourite piece of gossip from that episode.
-In September 2020 Hillstead was removed from the podcast without any public explanation from Earl or Wilkinson.
-The podcast continued without Hillstead and all mention of her was removed including the entire back catalogue being deleted.
-The podcast quietly came to an end with the final full episode in February 2022.
-Earl and Wilkinson have both suggested there are no plans to bring it back.
+In September 2020, without any public explanation from Earl or Wilkinson, Hillstead was removed from the podcast.